The Maryland Biodiversity Project lists about 260 Maryland spiders based on user input.

 Black and Yellow Garden Spider

-The first column of the gallery provides pictures of many common house spiders.
+The first column of the gallery provides pictures of many common house spiders and lawn and garden spiders.
 Even the names of species, such as cellar spiders, suggests they could be year round residents.

 Cobweb spiders bring an interesting contrast to the discussion.
 Most cobweb spider species live outdoors and never see the inside of a house.
 However, there are a handful of species in the family that are definitely house spiders.
 They include the Triangulate House Spider and the Common House spider.
 A couple of additional Stedota species go by the name False Widow spiders and they often wander indoors.